oliegrey/2026-Ship/README.md

 | .raged    | TBD                |                           |
 | hyunahri  | TBD                |                           |

-## Notes
+---

+#### What is shipping?
-A ship counts as a project under your main developer studio or name with the intention of having as much public attention as possible.
+A ship for this challenge is a project released under your main developer studio or name with the intention of being attached to your reputation and receiving as much public attention as possible.

-If you want to ship a 1 day game jam, you can, there are no strict requirements, but this does mean everyone else in the challenge can relentlessly mock you until the end of time.
+#### What should be my goal?

-If you want a rule of thumb for some reason, this game should be something you should be proud to tell family, friends, partners and future employees (and any existing fanbase) that you spent a minimum of 6 months creating.
+If you want a rule of thumb, this game should be something you are proud to tell family, friends, partners and future employers (and any existing fanbase) that you spent 6 months or longer creating.

+#### What is stopping me from cheating?
+Nothing.
+If you want to ship a 1 day game jam, you can, there are no strict requirements.
+If you do cheese the challenge however, you are wasting your time and may be relentlessly mocked by other challenge participants until the end of time.

+#### Can I just use AI to generate everything?
+See the answer to "What is stopping me from cheating?".
+Also, if you talk about your use of AI multiple times a day, I will just remove you for being annoying.